mad-lab-fau/pmi-experiments/README.md

 # p-value Adjustment for Monotonous, Unbiased, and Fast Clustering Comparison

-This repository contains the code to reproduce the experiments in our paper *$p$-value Adjustment for Monotonous, Unbiased, and Fast Clustering Comparison*.
+This repository contains the code to reproduce the experiments in *$p$-value Adjustment for Monotonous, Unbiased, and Fast Clustering Comparison*.

 Install the dependencies with `conda`:
 ```